The Bankrate promise

 Look for ways to raise your income

 A higher income can help lower your DTI and make you more attractive to lenders.
 Finding ways to supplement your income could improve your chances of qualifying for a loan.
-Consider asking for a raise at work, getting another job or finding a side gig.
-Add any household income to your full-time job when reapplying for your loan.
+Consider asking for a raise at your current job, especially if you haven’t received one in a while.
+Another option is to take on a side gig.
+A recent Bankrate survey found that 31 percent of U.S. adults have a side hustle, out of which, 41 use it to pay for regular living expenses.

 Compare personal loans